-Thomson Reuters MARCH 4, 2019 | 3
+Thomson Reuters JUNE 3, 2019 | 3

-- Delaware has a pending initiative authorizing registration of shares of Delaware companies in blockchain form. - Illinois has authorized the use of blockchain for real estate records. - New York currently uses a "Bitlicense" to regulate digital currency within the state. - Oklahoma's legislature determined that a seller who accepts Bitcoin does not take it free of an existing security interest. - Vermont recognized blockchain as evidence. - Wyoming has enacted a series of regulations designed to exempt "utility tokens" (also known as "open blockchain tokens") from the state money transmission laws provided (i) the token must not be offered as an investment; (ii) the token must be exchangeable for services and goods; and (iii) the token issuer or developer must not deliberately make efforts to find a secondary market for the token.
+- Colorado recently passed legislation that will facilitate the sale and transfer of digital tokens in Colorado.
+Upon the governor's signature, which is expected by March 8, 2019, the Colorado Digital Token Act (Digital Token Act) will become law, but will not become effective until Aug.
+2, 2019.
+Under the Digital Token Act, Colorado businesses will be permitted to effect transactions involving the sale and transfer between certain persons of digital tokens secured through a decentralized ledger or database, with a focus on the production, distribution, and consumption of goods (also known as a "cryptoeconomic system"), as opposed to the current centralized internet platforms and applications that serve as intermediaries of such transactions in cryptocurrencies.
+Not only will these transactions be exempt from the securities registration requirements under the Colorado Securities Act (CSA), but persons dealing in these digital tokens will be exempt from the securities broker-dealer and salesperson licensing requirements under the CSA.
+However, the exemption will not be self-executing; it will require a notice filing with the Colorado Securities Commissioner prior to any offer, sale, or transfer of the qualifying digital token to satisfy the exemption. - Delaware has a pending initiative authorizing registration of shares of Delaware companies in blockchain form. - Illinois has authorized the use of blockchain for real estate records. - New York currently uses a "Bitlicense" to regulate digital currency within the state. - Oklahoma's legislature determined that a seller who accepts Bitcoin does not take it free of an existing security interest. - Vermont recognized blockchain as evidence. - Wyoming has enacted a series of regulations designed to exempt "utility tokens" (also known as "open blockchain tokens") from the state money transmission laws provided (i) the token must not be offered as an investment; (ii) the token must be exchangeable for services and goods; and (iii) the token issuer or developer must not deliberately make efforts to find a secondary market for the token.
 Under this new bill, (i) an "open blockchain token" is excluded from the definition of a "security"; (ii) developers or sellers of the digital tokens will not be deemed an "issuer"; and (iii) the digital token will not be subject to securities registration provided it meets the qualifying provisions of the exemption The "Utility Token Bill" was signed into law in March 2018, and exempts "utility tokens" from the state's securities laws, provided the issued token and its issuer meet certain other requirements.
 By House Bill No. 19, Wyoming amended its Money Transmitter Act to provide an exemption for "virtual currency" and defined the term under Section 40-22-102(a)(xxii) as "any type of digital representation of value that: (A) Is used as a medium of exchange, unit of account or store of value; and (B) Is not recognized as legal tender by the United States government."
 Wyoming also passed legislation authorizing corporations to create blockchains to store records, and amended its Money Transmitter Act to exempt virtual currency from licensing requirements.